If you have access to the Internet, then there’s no way you could have missed the video that is currently going viral.

-It's true - I could not stop laughing and watching re-runs of the video as I'm sure most of you reading this would have too.
+It’s true – I could not stop laughing and watching re-runs of the video.
+I’m sure most of you reading this have done the same too.
 But once I wiped away my tears of mirth, it occurred to me that this video cleverly opened the can of worms that is parenting these days.

 The collective judgement passed on both Kelly and Kim was quite harsh, to say the least.
 Dad was accused of not interacting with his children, of being cold, of pushing his older child back without even a glance at her.
 Mum too was accused of roughly dragging and pushing her kids out of the room.

 When it comes to mum, let me just say that only a mother is capable of that firm-gentle force that is absolutely essential to get kids out of tough spots.
 She did what she had to do and she did it well.